whoopsmonitor/whoopsmonitor-check-port-open/README.md

 # whoopsmonitor-check-port-open

-Check if the port is open on remote server.
+Check if the port is open on remote server (with netcat).

 ## Environmental variables